Quantifier completions, choice principles and applications: Introduction

-Secondly, whenever the base category of a given universal doctrine is also cartesian closed, it is the case that its existential completion preserves the universal structure, i.e. is universal as well.
+Finally we study how these constructions interact and their applications.
+Whenever the base category of a given universal doctrine is also cartesian closed, it is the case that its existential completion preserves the universal structure, i.e. is universal as well.
 In other words by sequentially applying the universal and the existential completions to a given doctrine $\latdoctrine{\mC}{P}$, we get a doctrine $\latdoctrine{\mC}{\compex{(\compun{P})}}$ which is both existential and universal.
+Moreover it validates a form of choice principle called AC by Troelstra in \cite{KGCW2}:

+An relevant application of our study about preservations regards the dialectica construction, see \cite{DEPAIVA1991,HYLAND2002}.
+As pointed out in \cite{Hofstra2010} in the framework of fibration theory, the interaction of constructions which freely add quantifiers plays a crucial rule in the abstract presentation of the dialectica interpretation \cite{Goedel58}, in particular in the construction of the \emph{dialectica monad}.
+In \cite{Hofstra2010} the author shows that this monad can be decomposed as first a simple product completion, followed by simple co-product completion.
+The original presentation of the dialectica construction has always made it difficult to analyse the properties of the dialectica categories.
+This recent alternative characterisation in terms of quantifier completions, suggests that several results of preservation of these constructions might have a crucial role in spotting categorical features of diaelctica categories.

-Moreover it validates a form of choice principle called AC by Troelstra in \cite{KGCW2}: As inticipated, one of the main applications of completions regarding quantifiers arises in the context of dialectica construction.
-See \cite{DEPAIVA1991,HYLAND2002} for more details about the notion of dialectica category associated to a given poset-fibration.
-For instance, our results yield a proof that the poset reflection of the dialectica category $\dial{P}$ associated to a doctrine $\latdoctrine{\mC}{P}$ is a lattice.
-Such a result gives grounds for hope in further applications of this deep relation between the dialectica construction and quantifier addition, for instance in order to find out the assumptions over a given doctrine making the corresponding dialectica category into a distributive category.
+For instance, our results yield a proof that the poset reflection of the dialectica category $\dial{P}$ associated to a doctrine $\latdoctrine{\mC}{P}$ is a lattice, as well as a sufficient condition over a given doctrine that makes the poset reflection of the corresponding dialectica category into a distributive lattice.
+Such results give grounds for hope in further applications of this deep relation between the dialectica construction and the quantifier additions.

-\paragraph{Synopsis.} In Section 2 we recall definitions about universal and existential doctrines, and we fix the notation.

-In Section 3 we recall from \cite{ECRT} the existential completion, we introduce the universal one, and we prove a form a duality between the two notions.